razielaka/myportfolio/_news/announcement_2.md

 ---
 layout: post
 title: Exciting News - My New Portfolio Website Is Live!
-date:   2023-09-30 11:00:00
+date: 2023-09-30
-description: Check out my latest work and get in touch!
-tags: website launch
-categories: updates
+inline: false
+related_posts: false
 ---

 I'm thrilled to announce the launch of my brand-new portfolio website!
 I'm excited to share my professional journey and showcase my expertise in translation, editing, and teaching.